maalcantar/bedl_jupyter_notebook_resources/README.md

 ```

 ## Staying organized with virtual environments
 Virtual environments are isolated coding environments that can help keep your coding projects organized.
 In brief, virtual environments are great for managing different projects and the corresponding packages required to run code for each project.
-Virtual environments can also keep your code reproducible, and can even help avoiding package conflicts.
+Virtual environments can also keep your code reproducible, and can even help avoid package conflicts.
 See Jackie + Divya's resource for more info (insert hyperlink).

-Thankfully, virtual environments interface well with Jupyter Notebook and you can quickly set up a new virtual environment by entering the following in the command link:
+Thankfully, virtual environments interface well with Jupyter Notebook and you can quickly set up a new virtual environment by following these steps in the command line :
 1. Create new virtual environment
 ```bash
 conda create -n bedl_virtual_env python=3.8
 ```